kentaroy47/youtube-stream-downloader/readme.md

 # What is this?
 Use Python to download YoutubeLiveVideo, FOREEVER!!!!!

+I used this to construct a long duration video dataset for my research.

 # How?
 We also use apscheduler, so it will download the video every hour.